OCA/account-payment/account_payment_select_account/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-Allow user to select the account on Register Payment of Invoice if the default Debit / Credit account is not set in theselected Journal
+Allow user to select the account on Register Payment of Invoice if the Outstanding Receipts / Payment account is not set in the selected Payment Method

 **Table of contents**